 Anticoagulants, also called blood thinners, increase the time it takes blood to clot.
-This makes it harder for a blood clot to form.
-They can also keep clots you already have from getting bigger.
+This makes it harder for blood clots to form in your blood vessels.
+These medicines can also keep clots you already have from getting bigger.

-Antiplatelet medicines prevent blood cells called platelets from sticking together.
-This lowers the chance that a blood clot will form.
+Antiplatelet medicines keep blood cells called platelets from sticking together.
+This lowers the chance that blood clots will form.

 What else do I need to know about this medicine?

 - This medicine may cause you to bleed more easily or longer.
 Talk to your healthcare provider about the precautions that you should take while taking this medicine.

 - Follow the directions that come with your medicine, including information about food or alcohol.
 Make sure you know how and when to take your medicine.
 Do not take more or less than you are supposed to take.

 - Many medicines have side effects.
 A side effect is a symptom or problem that is caused by the medicine.
 Ask your healthcare provider or pharmacist what side effects the medicine may cause and what you should do if you have side effects.